Skip to Content

 David Joyall joined NEDCC in 1986 when traditional darkroom methods for duplicating historic film and glass plate negative collections were the standard.
 He now specializes in the digitization of oversize materials, and has extensive experience in the handling of rare and fragile collections materials.
 David has also been involved with NEDCC’s School for Scanning, Persistence of Memory, and Digital Directions conferences, has presented at the Smithsonian Museum of American History and the National Archives, and teaches workshops on digitization of photographic collections.
 David has a degree in Photography from the New England School of Photography.

-Meredith Moore, Associate Collections Photographer
+Nino Gordeladze, Associate Collections Photographer

 Caroline Mulligan

-Caroline Mulligan, Collections Photographer
+Caroline Mulligan, Associate Collections Photographer

 B. Wells Douglas